isaaclhk/Projects/R projects/Predictors of type 2 DM.md

 It is sometimes useful to categorize patients into groups, for example by BMI or cholesterol levels, as thresholds are often used for clinical decision-making.
 Categorizing can also make it easier to track proportions of patients who meet certain thresholds.
 </br> </br>
-For this analysis, age, BMI and cholesterol were categorised.
-It was noted that some columns and variables were either irrelevant to the research question or not appropriate as candidate predictors. stab.glu and glyhb were removed because they are used as diagnostic criteria for diabetes, hence not appropriate as predictors of DM. time.ppn will also be removed as it is not a candidate predictor.
+For this analysis, age, BMI and cholesterol were categorised. stab.glu and glyhb were removed because they are used as diagnostic criteria for diabetes, hence not appropriate as predictors of DM. time.ppn will also be removed as it is not a candidate predictor.